 The Tea House (the large building with the white band around it, directly above Queen's Bridge) still stands today in Clarendon Street.

 The railway viaduct dissects the photo diagonally, as it curves on its way to Spencer Street, around the Fish Market Buildings.
-These beautiful buildings were completed in 1890, but sadly were demolished in the 1960s.
+These beautiful buildings were completed in 1890, but sadly were demolished between 1959 and 1960.

 The photograph shows a mix of various modes of transport from the early 20th century, with a cable car, horse-drawn carts, hansom cabs as well as the newly introduced motor car running up and down Flinders Street.
 The railways were still dominated by the steam locomotive, and coal-burning steamships were the current form of sea and ocean transport.